Julie Todd joined the practice.

 Frances Bird and Paul Revell joined the practice

-The history of the Scarsdale Veterinary Group shows how from the small start made by John Rorrison over 60 years ago, the Practice has grown to one with 30 vets, several of whom have post graduate qualifications in a variety if disciplines.
-We have 10 different sites and provide wide ranging veterinary care to dogs, cats, children’s pets, farm animals and horses.
+The history of the Scarsdale Veterinary Group shows how from the small start made by John Rorrison over 75 years ago, the Practice has grown to one with 80+ vets, several of whom have post graduate qualifications in a variety of disciplines.
+We have 10 different sites with 3 further sites in the pipeline to open in the next 12 months and provide wide ranging veterinary care to dogs, cats, children’s pets, farm animals and horses.

 Wendy Furness and Francis Boyer became partners in the business.

 The site at Markeaton was significantly expanded.
 There was an increasing amount of lameness investigations work now at the practice and the expansion included: